 Section 1.
-Nomination of officers, class representatives, chairpersons, and Seminary Council members shall take place at least five weeks before the spring semester ends.
+Nomination of officers, class representatives, chair-persons, and Seminary Council members shall take place at least five weeks before the spring semester ends.
 Nominations shall be made under the following provisions.

 - a.
-The Vice-President of the Student Council shall appoint a nominating committee the composition and procedure of which are to be as follows: - A nominating committee shall handle all elections and recommend appointments to faculty committees for the coming year. - (2) The Committee is to be composed of three Student Council members (including the Vice-President) and three non-Student Council members.
-Their names shall be published upon appointment for the information of the student body. - (3) The first Nominating Committee meeting shall be announced by the Vice-President in the campus publications three (3) weeks prior to the meeting to enable students to express to the Committee members via resumes their interest in running for various offices.
+The Vice-President of the Student Council shall appoint a nominating committee the composition and procedure of which are to be as follows: - (1) A nominating committee shall handle all elections and recommend appointments to faculty committees for the coming year. - (2) The Committee is to be composed of three Student Council members (including the Vice-President) and three non-Student Council members.
+Their names shall be published upon appointment for the information of the student body. - (3) The first Nominating Committee meeting shall be announced by the Vice-President in the campus publications a minimum of two (2) weeks prior to the meeting to enable students to express to the Committee members via resumes their interest in running for various offices.

-- (5) The Nominating Committee shall post the slate of candidates for the officers, chairpersons, and class representatives immediately after the close of nominations at least two weeks before the elections. - (6) A petition of nominations may be submitted to the Nominating Committee on the initiative of any member or members of the student body, under the following stipulations. - (a) Such petitions must contain the signatures of twenty-five students. - (b) Such petitions must be presented to the Nominating Committee within one (1) week following the posting of the list of candidates submitted by the Nominating Committee. - (c) When additional nominations are received, the Nominating Committee shall post a revised list including the names of all students who are candidates for each office.
-This shall be done at least one (1) week before the election. - (7) The Nominating Committee shall provide a forum for the candidates for Student council offices as designated in Article 1, Section 1 of the By-Laws to present themselves to the students. - b.
-Qualifications of candidates for officers, representatives and chairpersons for the spring elections. - (1) All candidates shall be currently enrolled, fulltime students in good standing with Southeastern Seminary. - (2) Candidates for President shall be seniors as of the beginning of the fall semester of the year in which they may serve and may be from the M.Div., M.A.C.E. or A.Div. programs or a member of the Th.M. or D.Min. programs. - (3) Candidates for Vice-President shall be seniors or middlers in the M.Div. program, or seniors in the M.A.C.E. or Associate programs. - (4) Candidates for Secretary, Treasurer and Committee Chairperson shall be any currently enrolled student.
+- (4) The Committee shall examine the eligibility of applicants and determine whether or not resumes are in order. - (5) The Nominating Committee shall post the slate of candidates for the officers, chairpersons, and class representatives immediately after the close of nominations at least two weeks before the elections. - (6) A petition of nominations may be submitted to the Nominating Committee on the initiative of any member or members of the student body, under the following stipulations. - (a) Such petitions must contain the signatures of twenty-five students. - (b) Such petitions must be presented to the Nominating Committee within one (1) week following the posting of the list of candidates submitted by the Nominating Committee. - (c) When additional nominations are received, the Nominating Committee shall post a revised list including the names of all students who are candidates for each office.
+This shall be done at least one (1) week before the election. - (7) Prior to the spring elections, the Nominating Committee shall provide a forum for the candidates for Student council offices as designated in Article 1, Section 1 of the By-Laws to present themselves to the students.
+This requirement may be waived prior to the fall elections. - b.
+Qualifications of candidates for officers, representatives and chairpersons for the spring elections. - (1) All candidates shall be currently enrolled, fulltime students in good standing with Southeastern Seminary. - (2) Candidates for President shall be seniors as of the beginning of the fall semester of the year in which they may serve and may be from the M.Div., M.A.C.E. or A.Div. programs or a member of the Th.M. or D.Min. programs. - (3) Candidates for Vice-President shall be seniors or middlers in the M.Div. program, or seniors in the M.A.C.E. or Associate programs. - (4) Candidates for Secretary, Treasurer and Committee Chairperson shall be any currently enrolled students.

 - (5) Candidates for class representatives shall be members of their respective classes as of the beginning of the fall semester of the year in which they may serve. - c.
-Nominations and elections shall be held in the fall to fill positions remaining after the spring semester elections. - The Nominating Committee shall examine the eligibility of applicants and determine whether or not resumes are in order. - (2) The Nominating Committee shall post this slate of candidates and provide for a petitioning period in accordance with Article I, Section 1, sub-paragraphs (3) and (6) of these By-Laws. - (3) Nominations shall be posted at the end of the fourth week of school in the fall at least two weeks before the elections.
+Nominations and elections shall be held in the fall to fill positions remaining after the spring semester elections. - (1) The Nominating Committee shall examine the eligibility of applicants and determine whether or not resumes are in order. - (2) The Nominating Committee shall post this slate of candidates and provide for a petitioning period in accordance with Article I, Section 1, sub-paragraphs (3) and (6) of these By-Laws. - (3) Nominations shall be posted at the end of the fourth week of school in the fall at least two weeks before the elections.